cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/community.md

 ## **6. Why This Matters**

 A thriving community ensures continuous **innovation**, active participation, and a **sustainable ecosystem**.
-Together, we’re creating something bigger than a game—**a living universe** powered by the collective efforts of players, developers, and investors.
+Together, we're creating something bigger than a game—**a living universe** powered by the collective efforts of players, developers, and investors.

-By building strong communities, empowering creators, and expanding the ecosystem, we’re setting the stage for **Cosmicrafts** to thrive for generations to come.
+By building strong communities, empowering creators, and expanding the ecosystem, we're setting the stage for **Cosmicrafts** to thrive for generations to come.

 > **Your ideas, creativity, and passion are what make Cosmicrafts special.
-Let’s shape the future—together.**
+Let's shape the future—together.**

 ---

 ## **Feedback Questions**

-1. Are there additional community initiatives or developer programs you’d like to see included?
+1. Are there additional community initiatives or developer programs you'd like to see included?
 2. Do the proposed visuals (e.g., dashboards, circular diagrams, timelines) effectively enhance the content?
 3. Are the metrics comprehensive, or are there other KPIs that should be prioritized?
 4. Does this section strike the right balance between community building and ecosystem expansion?